Penn-EDS/3DIotMap/README.md

 ## Panel Test

-The panel test cycles colors and displays column and row numbers on all panels, one at a time.
+The panel test cycles colors one panel at a time.
+It also displays the column and row numbers for panels according to how they've been wired (not necessarily how they've been arranged after-the-fact).

 ### Building